tooevangelist/paysuper-docs/content/docs/payments/testing.md

 {{< hint info >}}
 [**Going live checklist**](/docs/payments/live/)

-Before going live inspect this checklist to ensure you've implemented all the significant setup steps.
+You can inspect this checklist before going live to ensure you've implemented all the significant setup steps.
 {{< /hint >}}

 ***